nickwelp/react-native-espressif-provisionmanager/README.md

 The randombytes is cryptographically secure inasmuch as it uses NativeModules via this package https://github.com/mvayngrib/react-native-randombytes imported via react-native-crypto to produce random bytes

 Getting this to build depends on getting the shims to load correctly.
-I'm working on that in particular right now.

 ## Installation